Adventure with the Saints Project

-Teaching about the saints is an excellent way to learn about God the Father, God the Son and God the Holy Spirit.
+Teaching about the saints is an excellent way to learn about God the Father, the Son, and the Holy Spirit.
 This creative project can help to enrich your child's understanding of people who encountered our Lord in many different ways.
-In a day and age when singers, stars, and sports athletes are considered role models by many youth, the study of our Catholic heroes is more important than ever.
+In a day and age when singers, stars, and sports athletes are considered role models by many youths, the study of Catholic heroes is more important than ever.

 - When they lived (birth and death if known)

 - Where they are noted from

 - Symbol that would identify them in a work of art, statue or icon

 - A portrait of the Saint and their symbol(s) - either drawn or pasted in from other sources